Leave to remain (visa) application process

 The fee for an application made using the Priority Postal Service is the relevant standard fee plus £300 per person.

-Only a limited number of Tier 2 Priority Postal applications (currently 30) are accepted by the Home Office each day (excluding weekends & bank holidays) and a request for an application slot must be made through the Work Permits Desk and approved by the Home Office before a priority application can be made.
+Only a limited number of Tier 2 Priority Postal applications (currently 30) are accepted by the Home Office each day (excluding weekends & bank holidays) and a request for an application slot must be made through the Staff Immigration Team and approved by the Home Office before a priority application can be made.

 In order to use this service migrants must:

-- make a request to the Home Office through the Work Permits Desk for an application slot by completing and emailing a Tier 2 Priority Postal Service Request for inclusion form to the Work Permits Desk;
+- make a request to the Home Office through the Staff Immigration Team for an application slot by completing and emailing a Tier 2 Priority Postal Service Request for inclusion form to the Staff Immigration Team;

-- submit their completed Tier 2 Priority application form(s) and supporting documents to the Home Office by post using Royal Mail Special or Recorded Delivery within 24 hours of confirmation of an application slot from the Work Permits Desk which will provide a reference number issued by the Home Office which must be used when applying;
+- submit their completed Tier 2 Priority application form(s) and supporting documents to the Home Office by post using Royal Mail Special or Recorded Delivery within 24 hours of confirmation of an application slot from the Staff Immigration Team which will provide a reference number issued by the Home Office which must be used when applying;

 - submit their Biometric information through the Post Office within 2 days of receiving their letter from the Home Office inviting them to enrol their biometric information.